gemini-projects/gemini/README.md

 Gemini automatically setup its internal structures and creates the ```schema/Runtime.at``` abstract type file in the working directory.
 Now you can customize this file with all your entities, by using the Gemini DSL.
 Then restart the application to see your APIs in action.

+If you want to easily navigate APIs you can use the Swagger openapi tools.
+Gemini automatically generate the openapi 3 json file `api/openapi.json`

 ## DSL and APIs